VIBE: Vector Index Benchmark for Embeddings

-\paragraph{Key takeaways} We use \textsc{VIBE} to evaluate the performance of state-of-the-art ANN algorithms.
+We use \textsc{VIBE} to evaluate the performance of state-of-the-art ANN algorithms (Section~\ref{sec:results}).
 An overview of our evaluation for selected algorithms is presented in Figure~\ref{fig:results-overview}.
-Our key findings are: (i) The top-performing graph-based (SymphonyQG, Glass, NGT-QG) and clustering-based (LoRANN, ScaNN, IVF-PQ) algorithms utilize different quantization methods. (ii) On text-to-image OOD datasets, the best regular methods, although their performance deteriorates significantly on OOD queries (see Figure~\ref{fig:performance-gap}), still, somewhat surprisingly, outperform specialized OOD methods (see Figure~\ref{fig:OOD-text-to-image}). (iii) On approximate attention computation datasets, regular ANN methods fail to reach the highest recall levels, and specialized OOD methods outperform them (see Figure~\ref{fig:OOD-approximate-attention-computation}).
+Our key findings, discussed further in Section~\ref{sec:key_findings}, are as follows: (i) The top-performing graph-based (SymphonyQG, Glass, NGT-QG) and clustering-based (LoRANN, ScaNN, IVF-PQ) algorithms use various forms of quantization. (ii) On the text-retrieval and text-to-image OOD datasets, the best general-purpose methods still outperform specialized OOD methods (see Figure~\ref{fig:OOD-text-to-image}), somewhat surprisingly, even though the performance of these general-purpose methods deteriorates significantly on OOD queries (see Figure~\ref{fig:performance-gap}). (iii) On approximate attention computation datasets, general-purpose ANN methods fail to reach the highest recall levels, and specialized OOD methods outperform them (see Figure~\ref{fig:OOD-approximate-attention-computation}).

-We summarize our main contributions below: \begin{itemize} \item \textbf{Benchmark for modern ML use cases.} VIBE is a benchmarking framework for evaluating the performance of vector indexes on embedding datasets used in modern applications, such as RAG. \item \textbf{Extensible embedding pipeline.} \textsc{VIBE} contains a pipeline for generating new benchmark datasets using recent embedding models, enabling effortless updating of the datasets. \item \textbf{Comprehensive evaluation.} We use \textsc{VIBE} to conduct a comprehensive performance evaluation of SOTA vector indexes, comparing 21 implementations on 12 in-distribution datasets. \item \textbf{Evaluation in OOD setting.} We use VIBE to conduct a systematic performance evaluation of both regular ANN methods and specialized OOD methods for out-of-distribution queries on 6 datasets. \item \textbf{Fine-grained performance metrics.} In addition to the average recall, \textsc{VIBE} measures more fine-grained performance metrics, such as a performance breakdown for easy/hard queries and in-distribution/out-of-distribution queries. \end{itemize}
+We summarize our main contributions below: \begin{itemize} \item \textbf{Benchmark for modern use cases.} \textsc{VIBE} is an open benchmarking framework for evaluating the performance of vector indexes on embedding datasets used in modern applications, such as retrieval-augmented generation.
+The framework supports high-performance computing (HPC) environments and GPU-based implementations. \item \textbf{Extensible architecture.} \textsc{VIBE} contains a transparent pipeline for generating new benchmark datasets using recent embedding models, making the datasets easier to update.
+Its modular architecture makes it straightforward to add new algorithms. \item \textbf{Comprehensive evaluation.} We use \textsc{VIBE} to conduct a performance evaluation of 22 vector index implementations across 11 in-distribution and eight OOD datasets.
+Our evaluation and visualization tools support in-depth comparisons and reveal opportunities for future work. \item \textbf{Evaluation in the OOD setting.} We introduce novel OOD datasets spanning several recent use cases.
+These datasets enable systematic comparisons between general-purpose ANN methods and OOD-specific methods. \item \textbf{Fine-grained performance analysis.} Beyond aggregate recall--throughput curves, \textsc{VIBE} reports finer-grained performance breakdowns, including comparisons between easy and hard queries and between in-distribution and out-of-distribution queries.